jwu142/Capstone-Project-2019/ml.md

 # Conclusion

-In conclusion, the we discovered that the Random Forest model, with its ability to robustly handle noise in datasets, was the best suited to our wildfires dataset.
+In conclusion, the we discovered that the Random Forest model with a 70.19% accuracy, with its ability to robustly handle noise in datasets, was the best suited to our wildfires dataset.

 ```
 x <- 5 # Here's some R code